EarlGray/SECD/README.md

 SECD machine
 ============

-This is a loose implementation of [SECD machine](http://en.wikipedia.org/wiki/SECD) and a simplest Scheme-to-SECD compiler, which is self-hosted.
+This is a loose implementation of [SECD machine](http://en.wikipedia.org/wiki/SECD) and a simplest self-hosted Scheme-to-SECD compiler.

 The design is mostly inspired by detailed description in _Functional programming: Application and Implementation_ by Peter Henderson and his LispKit.